 Fighting on school property can carry serious consequences.
 Students involved in fighting can get suspended or even expelled from school.
 In addition, schools are calling the police more frequently in these cases.
 This means that school fighting won’t necessarily get handled internally, and your child could face criminal charges.

 Most schools will allow students accused of fighting a hearing.
 At the hearing, your child can make a case for the suspension to get dropped or reduced.
-He or she can provide evidence of good standing with the school and show why he or she deserves a second chance.
+They can provide evidence of good standing with the school and show why they deserve a second chance.

 If the police are called to the scene in a school fighting incident, the individuals involved in the fight can be criminally charged with crimes such as disturbing the peace or assault.
-Your child will most likely be tried in a juvenile court if he or she is charged criminally.
+Your child will most likely be tried in a juvenile court if they are charged criminally.
 The assistance of a juvenile defense attorney can help you with a juvenile court case.
+For more information, contact my office.
+We can set up a consultation.
+Then, I can assist you in your case.